Why Does Air Conditioning Make Me Cough?

 1. Dry Frigid Air

 There are numerous potential origins of a hacking cough.
-This essay is not meant to serve as medical advice but may help you figure out what’s causing your cough.
 There might be a few variables affecting your air conditioner’s performance.
 Dry, frigid air is a big factor.

 Most air conditioning units also dehumidify the air as they chill it, thus they might contribute to a chronic dry cough.
 Some patients develop a condition known as cough-variant asthma when they are exposed to cold air.